Skip to content ↓

 An educational audiologist and assistant work closely with the team to maintain hearing aids and radio aids and provide new technology as it becomes available.
 We are also in close contact with the cochlear implant centres should a fault arise with a cochlear implant processor.

-For a hearing-impaired student, the effects of the varying distance from the teacher, poor acoustics and the background noise in a classroom combine to make speech difficult to access.
-The teacher wears a radio aid transmitter which allows their voice to be sent to the radio aid receiver that the student wears.
-In this way, no matter where the child is sitting or the teacher standing in the classroom, the teacher's voice will have the same clarity.
-The radio aid receiver used by children with hearing aids is integrated into their hearing aids.
-If the child has a cochlear implant the radio aid receiver either slots into the bottom of the processor, or attaches between the processor and battery.
+For a deaf student, the effects of the varying distance from the teacher, poor acoustics and the background noise in a classroom combine to make speech difficult to access.
+The teacher wears a radio aid transmitter which allows their voice to be sent to the device that the student wears.
 We support mainstream staff in knowing how to use the radio aid appropriately and promote the students in developing their confidence and self-advocacy skills for knowing what works best for them in the classroom.

 Transition